ByteHamster/ShockHash/README.md

 ### Library Usage

-Clone (with submodules) this repo and add it to your `CMakeLists.txt`:
+Clone this repo and add the following to your `CMakeLists.txt`.
+Note that the repo has submodules, so either use `git clone --recursive` or `git submodule update --init --recursive`.

 ```cmake
 add_subdirectory(path/to/ShockHash)